 Youth-led analysis of achievements & challenges of our broader model and ecosystem of support, providing key feedback at this phase about where we need to focus.

 Sharing our dynamic data dashboards & data visualisations with Youth Coordinators from Kenya, Tanzania and Uganda provided a great opportunity to learn what data points youth are interested in seeing and sharing with their networks.

 Katie Messick (Head of Investments) speaking with Pauline Boit (Producers Direct Producer Board Member from Nandi Hills, Kenya) on 28 June about YouthDirect, the role of young people in farming & ways to engage young people utilising technology.

 Why does the target community define this problem as urgent and/or a priority?
 How is the idea leveraging and empowering community assets to help create an environment for success?
 (1000 characters)

-Leveraging & empowering community assets to help create an environment for success - engaging youth as active participants and leaders is key to address: 1) youth unemployment and 2) corruption, which will contribute to increased food security, sustainabililty & decreased poverty.
+Leveraging & empowering community assets to help create an environment for success - engaging youth as active participants and leaders is key to address: 1) youth unemployment, 2) ageing farmers and 2) uneven power structures and corruption, which will contribute to increased food security, sustainability & decreased poverty.

 How does the idea fit within the larger ecosystem that surrounds it?
 Urgent needs are usually a symptom of a larger issue that rests within multiple interrelated symptoms - share what you know about the context surrounding the problem you are aiming to solve.
 (500 characters)